 - Educate – Teach your audience something they didn’t know before

-- Expand – Make your audience think about things from a different angle or a new perspective
+- Enlighten – Make your audience think about things from a different angle or a new perspective

 - Entertain – Tickle the funny bone or tug at the heartstrings